Netflix’s subscriber growth stalled—and it’s bad news for Disney, HBO, and everyone else

 3. Netflix is sitting on two aces in the hole

 Investors, like binge watchers, just want more Netflix.
 This is why there have been persistent rumors that the company is going to get into gaming and that it is going to sell ads.
-The company makes clear in its shareholder letter that neither of these things are going to happen.
+The company makes clear in its shareholder letter that neither of these things is going to happen.
 As for gaming, Netflix acknowledges three new initiatives: a Stranger Things mobile game, a game based on its forthcoming show Dark Crystal: Age of Resistance, and its partnership with Epic Games, maker of Fortnite.
 But then it hastens to add, “Like our other merchandising initiatives, these games are designed to build fandom for our titles and don’t signal a push into gaming as a new business for Netflix.”
 It was even more emphatic about the ad business.
 “When you read speculation that we are moving into selling advertising, be confident that this is false.
 We believe we will have a more valuable business in the long term by staying out of competing for ad revenue and instead entirely focusing on competing for viewer satisfaction.”

 This stance about ads is admirable!
 Data-driven targeted advertising is an extremely high-margin business, albeit one that is increasingly toxic politically.
 It is the kind of thing that could rather quickly start to erase $12 billion in debt, let’s say, or fund any number of Martin Scorsese crime epics.